Wide-angle Image Rectification: A Survey: Introduction

 \section{Introduction}

 Cameras efficiently capture dense intensity and color information in a scene and are widely used in different computer vision tasks including 3D reconstruction, object detection and tracking \citep{10.1007/s11263-007-0075-7,10.1007/s11263-009-0275-4,chen2020recursive}, semantic segmentation, and visual location and navigation \citep{10.1007/s11263-006-0023-y}.
-Various camera systems have been devised based on specific camera models such as monocular/stereo camera systems and multi-view stereo (MVS) systems.
-The most widely used is the monocular pinhole camera system, which has a narrow field-of-view (FOV) and obeys perspective transformation linear projection rules, as illustrated in Figure~\ref{fig:diffcameras}(a).
-The FOV of a camera system can be increased in different ways to capture more content and facilitate visual analysis.
+Not like some animal eyes that have a wide field-of-view (FOV) \citep{landAnimalEyes2012}, as the digital eyes of computers, normal cameras often have limited FOV, e.g., the most widely used monocular pinhole camera, which obeys the perspective transformation and linear projection rules, has a narrow FOV as illustrated in Figure~\ref{fig:diffcameras}(a).
+But the FOV of a camera system can be increased in different ways to capture more contents and facilitate visual analysis.
 For instance, a stereo vision system can be devised by leveraging two (identical) cameras spaced a certain distance apart to increase the FOV, as shown in Figure~\ref{fig:diffcameras}(c).
-Based on the principle of triangulation and calibrated intrinsic and extrinsic camera parameters, stereo vision systems can be used to estimate scene depth to measure, localize, and 3D reconstruct.
-Moreover, stereo cameras can easily be integrated into multi-view stereo systems for a larger or even $360^\circ$ FOV by overlapping the FOVs of neighboring cameras, as shown in Figure~\ref{fig:diffcameras}(d).
-Conversely, instead of using multiple cameras, a single camera with a narrow FOV can be moved (e.g., through yaw or pitch axis rotation or translation, as shown in Figure~\ref{fig:diffcameras}(e)-(f)) to cover of a wide field from several frames.
-Such vision systems are widely used for structure from motion (SfM) and simultaneous localization and mapping (SLAM).
+Moreover, more than two cameras can be easily integrated into one visual system in some designed pattern for a larger or even $360^\circ$ FOV by overlapping the FOVs of neighboring cameras, as shown in Figure~\ref{fig:diffcameras}(d).
+Conversely, instead of using multiple cameras, a single camera with a narrow FOV can be moved (e.g., through yaw or pitch axis rotation or translation, as shown in Figure~\ref{fig:diffcameras}(e)-(f)) to cover a wide field from several frames.